ZurabWeb/diyinstallers/content/services.md

 ---
-title: Home Automation and Internet of Things
+title: Home Automation and Internet-of-Things
 subtitle: "We provide a wide range of services to address all of your home automation needs!"
 ---